 Skin: Combination, Fair, Neutral

 Hair: Red, Straight, Fine

 Unrefined shea butter is an awesome moisturizer but it doesn't really do anything besides that, it just hydrates a lot.
 I bought it because I was told it would be good for my eczema and it did moisturize it but I didn't get rid of it.
 Its also pretty expensive and the smell is horrendous.
 I probably wouldn't repurchase.

+This is my HG cleanser/moisturiser.
+I've suffered from oily, acne-prone skin for the past 5-6 years, and nothing has really helped.
+In the past month or so since I've been using shea butter (organic unrefined) in the oil cleansing method, I've found that my skin is much better; softer, smoother and I now get little (if any) breakouts or spots.
 The texture of unrefined shea butter can be a little unnerving at first, as you need to warm it in your hands to apply it.
 It also has an interesting, slightly nutty scent to it, but this all became insignificant when I discovered how much better my skin was.
 I will most definitely be purchasing again, especially as it is so cheap!

 Popular Hair Products